Why Form a Leadership Team?

 Many Indivisible groups have a single leader: the person who registered the group on Indivisible’s website, who first put out the call for his or her neighbors to participate, who led the first meeting.
 But a single leader can’t effectively lead an Indivisible group for long.
 You need a leadership team to be successful.
 Here are just a few reasons why:

 - You can’t do it all yourself.
-Many Indivisible group leaders started a local group in January, only to see hundreds of people at their first meeting.
-There are now Indivisible groups with thousands (and some even tens of thousands!) of group members!
+Many Indivisible group leaders started local groups in 2017 and now there are thousands of Indivisible groups.
 One group leader can’t do everything to guide, support, and strategize for hundreds of people.